sedwards2009/extraterm/docs/extensions_typescript.md

   }
 ```

+The `rimraf` package needs to be added as development dependency for the `clean` script to work.

 ## Extras

 This is merely a simple starting point for the tooling around an ExtraTerm extension.
-It is of course possible to add linting, style checking, unit test support, bundling, and other things, but that is beyond the scope of this documentation.
+It is of course possible to add linting, style checking, unit tests, bundling, and other things, but that is beyond the scope of this documentation.